Gran Sasso National Laboratory (LNGS) is one of the four national laboratories of INFN (National Institute for Nuclear Physics).

 The National Institute for Nuclear Physics (INFN) is the Italian research agency dedicated to the study of the fundamental constituents of matter and the laws that govern them, under the supervision of the Ministry of Education, Universities and Research (MIUR).
 It conducts theoretical and experimental research in the fields of subnuclear, nuclear and astroparticle physics.

 It was founded in 1951 by groups of researchers from the universities of Rome, Padua, Torino and Milan.
-It consists of 20 Divisions, 4 National Laboratories and 3 National Centres, namely the Center for Telematics and Informatics (CNAF), the PhD International School Gran Sasso Science Institute’(GSSI) in L’Aquila, the Center for Technology TIFPA in Trento.
+It consists of 20 Divisions, 4 National Laboratories and 3 National Centres, namely the Center for Telematics and Informatics (CNAF), the National Center for Advanced Studies Galileo Galiei Institute(GGI) in Florence, the Center for Technology TIFPA in Trento.